-Although I’ve already written about how to say no to those negative saboteurs called naysayers, what I haven’t done yet is give you examples of the types of things they might say to you.
-Now you might be on the receiving end of these negative comments at some point in your career, or you might be the one saying or thinking them yourself, but whichever one it may be, it will certainly help to have a response at the ready!
+Although I’ve written about how to say no to those negative saboteurs called naysayers, what I haven’t done is give you examples of the things they might say to you so you know what to say no to!
+Whether you’re on the receiving end of a negative comment or the one thinking them yourself, it definitely helps to have a good response ready.

 Posts Tagged freelance truths

-Most freelancers will tell you that working for yourself is brilliant and will bring you freedom like you won’t believe.
+Most Virtual Assistants will tell you that working for yourself is wonderful and will bring you unbelievable satisfaction and freedom.
 But what they often won’t tell you is that it’s also often confusing, scary, frustrating and stressful.
-Existing freelancers will hopefully read this article, laugh and nod their heads with recognition – and new freelancers will get an insight into what’s coming!
+Existing VAs will hopefully read this article, laugh and nod their heads with recognition – and new ones will get an insight into what’s coming!

-I know that setting up your own Virtual Assistant business seems like hard work so I’m very sorry to tell you that it’s actually the easy part.
-Being a successful VA isn’t simply helping someone with their admin or supporting their business, it’s knowing how to manage people.
-And, from listening to feedback from my clients and new enquiries, a lot of VAs are woefully lacking in the right skills.
+Setting up your own Virtual Assistant business may seems like hard work, but I’m sorry to tell you that it’s actually the easy part.
+Being a successful VA isn’t simply helping someone with their admin or supporting their business, it’s knowing how to manage and communicate with them.
+And sadly a lot of VAs seem to be lacking many of the skills needed.

-A while back I was talking to a woman who was thinking about becoming a Virtual Assistant.
-She’d contacted me for advice because she was unsure of her options and wanted to know what being a VA was like.
-She said: “I’m quite confused as to what to do at the moment.
+A while back I was talking to a woman who was thinking about becoming a Virtual Assistant and wanted some advice.
+She said: “I’m confused as to what to do at the moment.
 Full time work is a safe option but the hours are too long for me now and I’m trying to run a part-time business too.
-I need help to figure out the best route and direction for me.”
+I need help to figure out the best direction for me.”